sajjad960/BlockStakReportManagementMERN/README.md

     Note: You can also use your credentials.

-    Setup Environment Token: <br>(1) After login , you will get token into response(json), and you can also set it into environment variable (token). <br>(2) For login as a admin, please use admin login credential, and you can also set the token into enviroment variable (admintoken)
+    - Setup Environment Token: <br>(1) After login , you will get token into response(json), and you can also set it into environment variable (token). <br>(2) For login as a admin, please use admin login credential, and you can also set the token into enviroment variable (admintoken)

   - Genarate Refresh Token
     - GET `/api/v1/users/refresh-token`
     - pass `token` as authorization header.

+    Note: You can genarate new token with both (expired and non-expired) token.